Callum Semple

-Callum Semple (born 20 September 1998) is a centre-back English professional footballer, who is unsigned.
+Callum Semple (born 20 September 1998) is an English former professional footballer, who played as a centre-back.
 Semple has previously played for Sheffield United's youth academy, Ross County and Queen of the South.

 Background

 Callum Semple was born and raised in Sheffield.
 Semple's parents are from Scotland, giving him eligibility to represent England and Scotland at international level.

 Career

 Sheffield United and Queen of the South loan

 Semple is a product of the Blades youth academy.
 On 13 July 2018, Semple was sent out on loan by Sheffield United to Queen of the South in Dumfries until early January 2019.
 On 4 August 2018, Semple scored his solitary goal for Queens in their first league match of the 2018-19 season at Cappielow versus Greenock Morton in a 2–2 draw.
 On 6 January 2019, Semple returned to Bramall Lane after playing for the Doonhamers in their 2–1 away win versus Inverness Caledonian Thistle.
 Semple played in 27 competitive matches and scored one goal for Queens.